caraya/personal-blog/content/blog/what-are-triadic-and-tetradic-color-palettes.md

 There is no dominant color in either palette, you will have to pick the primary color for your project.

-Using different colors in the palette as your primary color will have different effects on your audience.
-This is especially important when working with cross-cultural audiences that may interpret colors differently.
+Using different colors in the palette as your primary color will have different effects on your audience. **This is especially important when working with cross-cultural audiences that may interpret colors differently**.

 The table below, taken from [Creating Culturally Customized Content for Website Translation](https://web.archive.org/web/20111104184034/http://blog.globalizationpartners.com/culturally-customized-website.aspx), shows how people in different countries perceive colors.